wuda17/Type-Test/README.md

 # Type Test

-Making typing test web based application to practice Javascript, HTML, CSS and git.
+Making a typing test web-based application to practice Javascript, HTML, CSS and git.